 Instagram: @chorussongwriting

-Joanie Bones (London) is developing a piece of participatory gig theatre that addresses silences in the folksong canon about womanhood and gender issues.
+Joanie Bones (London) developed a piece of participatory gig theatre that addressed silences in the folksong canon about womanhood and gender issues.
+Some of the songs used in the project has been released on her album "The Elephant in the Womb".

-Nigel Carden (Saltburn Folk Festival, North Yorkshire) will be working to connect community choir members with local folk singing opportunities through a series of workshops leading up to the festival, performance and networking opportunities at the festival, and special welcome nights with the Cutty Wren, Guisborough, Saltburn, and Ring of Iron Folk Clubs.
+Nigel Carden (Saltburn Folk Festival, North Yorkshire) worked to connect community choir members with local folk singing opportunities through a series of workshops leading up to the festival, performance and networking opportunities at the festival, and special welcome nights with the Cutty Wren, Guisborough, Saltburn, and Ring of Iron Folk Clubs.

 https://www.saltburnfolkfestival.com